r3n4ud/ligo/README.md

 * Write the specs and automate testing!
 * Provide an Android demo application
 * Improve the documentation
-* Push the gem to rubygems.org
+* Release and push the gem to rubygems.org

 ## Copyright